Robust Implicit Regularization via Weight Normalization: Main Results

-Thus we can make the right hand side small by making $\rho$ sufficiently large.
-Note that this is impossible without normalization. \item \textbf{How to choose $\lrr$ and $\g_0$.}\\ Since the goal is to make $\rho$ large, we want to set $\lrr$ small.
-However, due to the constraint $\g_0\leq\lrr^{1/2}$, small $\lrr$ will also restrict the range of $\g_0$ we can choose.
-Hence there is a trade-off.
-Fortunately, since $\lrr$ contributes an exponential factor, mildly small $\lrr$ like $0.1$ is usually sufficient. \item \textbf{Assumption on kernel of $\A$.}\\ One of the assumptions is that the kernel of $\A \in \R^{\M \times N}$ has non-empty intersection with the positive quadrant.
+\item \textbf{Assumption on kernel of $\A$.}\\ One of the assumptions is that the kernel of $\A \in \R^{\M \times N}$ has non-empty intersection with the positive quadrant.
 In general, the number of orthants in $\mathbb{R}^\N$ intersecting with a random subspace of dimension $K\geq 1$ is $2\cdot\sum_{i=0}^{K-1}\binom{\N-1}{i}$ \cite{Thomas1965geomtrical}.
 In our setting $\K$ is the dimension of the kernel of $\A$, and it is lower bounded by $\N-\M$.
 Suppose now that $\A$ is chosen at random such that the kernel is a random subspace, whose distribution is invariant under rotation.
 For instance, this is the case for Gaussian random matrices $\A$ as often considered in compressive sensing.
 Then by symmetry, the probability that it intersects the positive orthant is given by $2\sum_{i=0}^{K-1}\binom{\N-1}{i}/2^{\N}$.
 Thus our assumption holds with probability

 For instance, when $\M=1$, $K=\N-1$ and hence $p=1 - (1/2)^{\N-1}$.
 Furthermore, when $\lambda:=\frac{\N-K-1}{\N-1}\leq \frac{1}{2}$ (small number of measurements) we can lower bound this probability via (\cite{Flum2006parameterized})